 - Each employee’s National Insurance number (employers will need to search for the number if they don’t have it or contact HMRC if their employee does not have a National Insurance number)

 - Each employee’s payroll or employee number (optional)

-- The full amount claimed including employee wages, employer National Insurance Contributions and employer minimum pension contributions (per the minimum length of furloughing of 3 consecutive weeks)
+- The full amount claimed including employee wages, and, for claims up to 31 July, employer National Insurance Contributions and employer minimum pension contributions.

 - Their bank account number and sort code (where a BACS payment can be accepted) and the billing address on their bank account

-Claims for more than 100 employees can be uploaded in file format.
+Claims for more than 100 employees can be uploaded using a template from the Government website.
 Employers will need to calculate the amount they are claiming and HMRC will retain the right to retrospectively audit all aspects of their claim.
-Employers must keep a copy of all records, including:
+Employers must keep a copy of all records for 6 years, including:

 - The amount claimed and claim period for each employee